Want learn some incredible Kenny Omega facts? Well, keep reading as we have 10 of the best Kenny Omega facts that you probably didn’t know!

 He became famous working for New Japan, but earned celebrity status in America as a wrestler and Executive Vice-President in AEW.
 Along with his fellow The Elite members and Tony Khan, he started AEW and has helped launch it into the best wrestling promotion in the United States.

 However, everyone knows this about The Best Bout Machine.
 It’s all common knowledge.
 Instead, let me tell you 10 surprising facts about Kenny Omega that you didn’t know about the former IWGP, AEW and IMPACT World Heavyweight Champion.
+After you’ve finished reading this article, scroll down to the comments and tell us which is your favourite Kenny Omega fact from this list.

 Kenny Omega Facts